armalkoc/twn-demo-projects/Module_6/project_solution.md

 - At the first login we need to use admin pass from /opt/sonatype-work/nexus3/admin.password and set up our own password

 **Create new Role and User**
-I have created new role "demoprojectrole" for the maven-snapshots repository and also new user "demoproject" as you can see from  the picture
+I have created new role "demoprojectrole" for the maven-snapshots repository and also new user "demoproject" as you can see from  the pictures below:

 <br />
 ![demoprojectrole](demoprojectrole.png)

 <br />
 ![demoprojectuser](demoprojectuser.png)